dziobakwszafie/dziobakwszafie/README.md

 - shred downhill bike
 - race skis
 - sail (but not so often :< )
-- and ye, filmmaking a little bit
+- filmmaking a little bit

 ### Side projects on working on currently:
 - servthem ski app - TypeScript, Node.js, React Native
 - my website - Typescript, Gatsby
-... and two other apps, which are secret now.
+- ... and two other apps, which are secret now.